What is Stress? And How To Relieve It

 By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 The more you know yourself when stressful situations strike, the better you can plan how you’ll deal with it.
 Let’s face it, if you’re here and reading this, you know what stress is.
-Especially during the COVID-19 pandemic, which has turned all of our lives upside down in different ways.
 Upon hearing the word “stress,” many people automatically think of the negative, damage-causing kind: distress.
 However, there is more than one type of stress, and some are actually good for you.
 Whether the source is internal or external, perceived as good or bad, understanding stress is the first step toward knowing how to manage it.

 Here are the various types of stress, how you can recognize them and ways to manage the negative stress for a healthier you.